-All sites should have a regular audit, at least once a year, to identify any potential weaknesses, and also to look for improvements even in those areas which seem to be fine.
+All sites should have a regular audit, at least once a year, starting from the web hosting service, to identify any potential weaknesses, and also to look for improvements even in those areas which seem to be fine.

 - We’ve chosen the best web hosting services right here

 - These are the best free web hosting companies around